 Figure 9 provides another way to assess the model's implications for vacancies and unemployment.
 There, we report a scatter plot with vacancies on the vertical axis and unemployment on the horizontal axis.
-The model variables in Figure 9 are taken from panels D and I of Figure 8.
+The model variables in Figure 9 are taken from the (2,1) and (4,1) panels of Figure 8.
 The data correspond to the target gap in the gray area of Figure 8 generated by using a linear trend starting in 2001, the start of the recession prior to the Great Recession.
 Although the variables are expressed in deviations from trend, the resulting Beveridge curve has the same key features as those in the raw data (see, for example, Diamond 2010, Figure 4).
 In particular, notice how actual vacancies fall and unemployment rises from late 2008 to late 2009.
 This downward relationship is referred to as the Beveridge curve.
 After 2009, vacancies rise but unemployment falls by less than one would have predicted based on the Beveridge curve that existed before 2009.
 That is, it appears that after 2009 there was a shift up in the Beveridge curve.
-This shift is often interpreted as reflecting a deterioration in match efficiency, captured in a simple environment like ours by a fall in the parameter governing productivity in the matching function (see $\sigma_m$ in (1.41)).
+This shift is often interpreted as reflecting a deterioration in match efficiency, captured in a simple environment like ours by a fall in the parameter governing productivity in the matching function (see σ_m in (2.41)).
 This interpretation reflects a view that models like ours imply a stable downward relationship between vacancies and unemployment, which can only be perturbed by a change in match efficiency.
-However, this downward relationship is in practice derived as a steady state property of models and is in fact not appropriate for interpreting quarterly data.
-To explain this, we consider a simple example.
+However, this downward relationship is in practice derived as a steady state property of models, and is in fact not appropriate for interpreting quarterly data.
+To explain this, we consider a simple example.35 where h_t , V_t and U_t denote hires, vacancies and unemployment, respectively.
+Also, $\sigma{m,t}$ denotes a productivity parameter that can potentially capture variations in match efficiency.
+Dividing the matching function by the number of unemployed, we obtain the job finding rate